trendmicro/terraform-provider-conformity/docs/guides/communication_setting/communication_setting_create.md

     # "MySQL" "PostgreSQL" "Sql" "Monitor" "AppService" "Network" "ActivityLog" "VirtualMachines" "AKS" "KeyVault" "Locks" "AccessControl" "Advisor" "RecoveryServices"
     # "Resources" "Subscriptions" "CosmosDB" "RedisCache" "Search" "AppInsights"
     services = []

     // optional | type: array of string
+    // (only used for SNS and webhook channels) An array of statuses strings from the following: "SUCCESS" | "FAILURE" statuses = []

+    // optional | type: array of string
     // An array of any assigned metadata tags to your AWS resources. tags = []